- Cycle the UNESCO protected ’Val di Noto’ of south eastern Sicily

 Navigation, Route Notes & Maps

-This cycling route follows a combination of cycle paths, quiet country roads, stretches of rolling terrain and busier routes when approaching and departing towns and cities.
+This cycling route follows a combination of quiet country roads, stretches of rolling terrain and busier routes when approaching and departing towns and cities.
 Please always be mindful of other roads users at all times, especially when cycling on routes shared with traffic.
 The tried and tested detailed routes notes and maps are easy to follow during your self-guided adventure.

 Should you require assistance, local 24/7 telephone support will also be available throughout your trip.

 21 speed touring bikes are available for hire.
-Rental bikes come equipped with a basic repair kit, pump and helmet (though we recommend using your own).
+Rental bikes come equipped with a basic repair kit, pump and a helmet (though we recommend using your own).
 Male and female frames are available.
 If you’d like to hire a bike, please let us know your height and frame size you currently ride.

 EBikes are also available for hire if you would like a power assisted ride.
 For more information on EBikes please click here.